 The CLE/Professional Responsibility Committee fosters and promotes the continuing legal education of CITBA members, and arranges for and conducts applicable meetings for lectures, discussions, and courses of study – subject to approval by CITBA’s Board.
 This Committee works closely with the Meetings and Special Events Committee regarding the logistics of events.
-The Committee also keeps itself and the CITBA Bar informed with respect to all matters concerning the professional responsibility of its members and to all matters lending to the elevation of the standard professional honor and conduct to the end that the public interest may be served.
+The Committee also keeps itself and the CITBA Bar informed with respect to all matters concerning the professional responsibility of its members and to all matters relevant to professional conduct standards.

 Co-Chairs: Larry Hanson and Alexandra Hess